 The Pave loan application process is simple and straightforward.
-To start your application, head over to Pave’s personal loan application form.Start a Pave Loan Application Here
+To start your application, head over to Pave’s course loan application form.Start a Pave Loan Application Here

-Start by entering the amount of money you want to borrower and how you intend to use the loan proceeds.
+Start by entering the amount of money you want to borrower and where you plan on taking a course.

 Next, fill in some basic personal information such as your address and phone number.
 Enter your email and password to create an account.

 In the next section, you are prompted to fill in your education and career history.